 When it comes to risk management, a risk breakdown structure is a powerful tool in a project manager’s toolkit.
-According to the Project Management Institute (PMI), a project risk is defined as “an uncertain event that, if it occurred, has an effect on at least one project objective.”
+According to the Project Management Institute (PMI), project risk is defined as “an uncertain event that, if it occurred, has an effect on at least one project objective.”

 While risks are typically associated with negative outcomes, PMI distinguishes that a risk may also produce a positive project impact.
-Either way, a risk breakdown structure can help project managers more easily identify all potential risks and rank them by priority in order to plan appropriate mitigation strategies.
+Either way, a risk breakdown structure can help project managers more easily identify all potential risks and rank them by priority to plan appropriate mitigation strategies.

 Read on to learn what a risk breakdown structure is, the benefits of risk breakdown structures, and how you can create your own custom risk breakdown structure template.

 A risk breakdown structure, or RBS for short, is a hierarchical chart that breaks down project risks starting with higher-level categories and continuing down into sub-levels of risk.

 Much like a work breakdown structure (or WBS), the risk breakdown structure provides a framework for categorizing and ranking the risks associated with any given project, making it easier for PMs to effectively plan for and mitigate the impacts of those risks.